bini25/https-gitlab.com-mitikubeniyam25-my-coding-challenge/Back-End_Software_Developer_Web_Developer Challenge README.md

 **Q:** Why doesn't the test include XY and Z?

 **A:** Dope question!
 PLEASE free to tell us how to make the test better.
 Or, you know, fork it and improve it!

-    1. Write a code that prints all combinations of positive integers in increasing order that sum to a given positive number:
-            (For example, the program would take an input of and prints out:
-            [1 1 1 1 1]
-            [1 1 1 2]
-            [1 1 3]
-            [1 2 2]
-            [1 4]
-            [2 3]
-            [5]
-            The elements need to be integers, not strings.
-            If the language you choose has a built-in function that accomplishes this task, try to avoid using it.
-            Additionally, n cannot equal 0 for the sake of this challenge ;))

-    2. Submit a code sample of something you've written with an explanation of its intended use.
-The example should:
-        - Have instructions of how to execute it for us to review.
-        - Be written in any language.
-Showcase your best.
-        - Be no more than 1,000 lines of code.